Monacr/FitSocial/UserDoc.md

 ## Known Bugs
 - Sometimes running `npm i` in the frontend for the first time does not install all the dependancies.
 You may need to run `npm i [required module]` if there is an error regarding an unkown npm module.
 - If you do not have libclang you may need to install that for the backend to run properly.
+- Using autocomplete on the signup page will place a space at the end of the text field, but will not display and error in red (but will still not allow you to submit the signup).
+This is because the error from the backend arrives out of sync with page refresh.